Responsibly Produced Peat certification ensures that peatland will be used, managed and restored in a responsible way

 Peat is by far the most important and valuable constituent for growing media.
 Peat counts for 75% of the volume in growing media.
 Other materials are used, often in addition to peat.

 Peat as a solid base allows the application of other raw materials.
 Nowadays (organic) residues from various sources are offered as potential raw material for growing media.
 Often these products -as such- are not suitable as raw material for growing media.
 The products don’t meet the basic requirements regarding e.g. phyto-hygienic and nutritional aspects.
+They can however replace a part of the peat content in growing media.

 About our foundation